department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 Task | Why Difficult | What Could Potentially Help
 ------------------|--------------|-----------
 Message your doctor | **Couldn't find by browsing** (missed link on health care page), used to doing from MHV and not VA.gov, benefit hub description for "health care" looked like it was for applying/creating account and not for managing health care, 1 person unfamiliar because doesn't use VA health care | A more intuitive way for people to manage VA health care from the VA.gov home page
-Add a spouse (review/update dependents) | **Couldn't find by browsing** the disability hub page (3 of 10 tried megamenu or benefit hubs > Family member benefits) **or searching** | Add "View or change dependent" to Family Member Benefits page, as a search autocomplete suggestion, and a search "top recommendation" for "spouse" and "dependent"
+Add a spouse (review/update dependents) | **Couldn't find by browsing** the disability hub page (3 of 10 tried megamenu or *benefit hubs > Family member benefits*) **or searching** | Add "View or change dependent" to *Family Member Benefits* page, as a search autocomplete suggestion, and a search "top recommendation" for "spouse" and "dependent"
-File for disability increase | **Link goes to application for disability that doesn't mention filing for an increase**, surprised that the link for disability increase was the same as for filing an initial claim: *"Had I known it was the same form, I would have just used the previous link I had clicked on" (p11)* | Make clear on [disability application page](https://www.va.gov/disability/file-disability-claim-form-21-526ez/introduction) that this form can be used to increase your *existing* disability rating (i.e., add to heading "or increase your current rating")
+File for disability increase | **Link goes to application for disability that doesn't mention filing for an increase**, surprised that the link for disability increase was the same as for filing an initial claim: *"Had I known it was the same form, I would have just used the previous link I had clicked on" (p11)* | Make clear on [disability application page](https://www.va.gov/disability/file-disability-claim-form-21-526ez/introduction) that this form can be used to *increase your existing* disability rating (i.e., add to heading "or increase your current rating")
 Check current disability compensation rates | **Couldn't find by browsing** the megamenu or disability hub page (didn't notice link on that long page), **hard to find by searching**| Add "View disability rates" to megamenu under Disability, search autocomplete suggestion, and a search "top recommendation"
 Find mental health counselor/therapist | Couldn't find how to contact someone quickly by phone or chat from [mental health page linked to in footer](https://www.mentalhealth.va.gov/), didn't notice Veterans Crisis Line in top right because it scrolled off the screen, or while looking at left side of home page with a screen magnifier| Change footer link to go to the [modernized mental health page](https://www.va.gov/health-care/health-needs-conditions/mental-health/) that the link in *Popular* goes to, Add "mental health" to megamenu under health care

 ### 4. Some participants didn't click on either of the promos
 - Many participants (5 of 11) **didn't think that the PACT Act article was about a change in benefits** and scrolled down past it to the footer to press releases, header, or *Find benefit resources and support*.
 One person didn't know what the PACT Act was (see quote below; we know it doesn't apply to everyone), but we don't know specifics on why the others didn't open the PACT Act article.
 It may have been because it looks like a banner ad or hero image at the top of the page, and/or because they thought looked like news rather than benefit changes (as stated in the user task).
-- Four participants didn't notice the *More VA News* link.
+- Four participants **didn't notice the *More VA News* link**.
 They were looking in the header, the footer (in *More VA resources > Get VA updates* and *Outreach materials*), and *Find benefit resources and support* in *Other search tools*.
 One participant said that they expected news to be at the top of the page, but the *More VA news* link they found was a lot farther down the page.
 - One participant said that VA News is *"just taking up space and not helping with a task" (p11)*.
 - One participant was looking for an indication that the promo content was new (*vs.* always on the page).
 Without a date or the word "new!" like p2 saw in Press Releases (found via Footer > VA Updates > Press Releases), p2 assumed that the promo content was something she had already seen.
 - None of the 11 participants clicked on the Pathfinder article.
 One said that they wouldn't read it because it's not relevant to them.
 Another said that it *"sounds very corporate, talking about soliciting to Veterans, and I don't like it" (p11).*
-> *"Don't know what this is...doesn't apply to me" (p4)*.
+> *"Don't know what this is [PACT Act]...doesn't apply to me" (p4)*.

-### 5. There may be an accessibility issue for screen magnifier users with buttons places on the far right side of web pages.
+### 5. There may be an accessibility issue for screen magnifier users with buttons on the far right side of web pages.
-8. An accessibility issue was discovered in which **buttons on the far right side of the home page were missed while using a screen magnifier on a computer**.
+- An accessibility issue was discovered in which **buttons on the far right side of the home page were missed while using a screen magnifier on a computer**.
 One participant (using ZoomText on a computer) didn't notice the *Veterans Crisis Line* button at the top right of the home page, as well as the *Feedback* button on the bottom right of other VA.gov pages.
 His magnified view showed only the left half of the page, and without any visual indication of more to the right, he assumed there wasn't anything there.
 The *Popular on VA.gov* section is also on the right side of the page, and this participant said he knew something was there because the background color was different. **Further research could be conducted with screen magnifier users to learn more about this issue, including whether the *Create account* button is similarly invisible.**

 ### 6. Other findings on the home page
 - Some participants (3 of 11) went to the **search tool *Find benefit resources and support* when they were unsure of where else to look** (e.g., for recent benefit changes, news stories, proof of Veteran status).
 One participant thought it would have the list of benefits that you could get with a given disability rating.
 - **Only one participant mentioned being bothered by the duplicate links in *Popular on VA.gov* and the benefit hubs**.
 No one else said anything, perhaps because they were unable to able to see *Popular on VA.gov* and the benefit hubs on their screen at the same time.
-> *"Mimicking, waste of space, not to the point" (p2)*.10. **No one expressed any interest in the email newsletter**, though this wasn't an area of focus for this research, nor was there a task about it.
+> *"Mimicking, waste of space, not to the point" (p2)*.

+- **No one expressed any interest in the email newsletter**, though this wasn't an area of focus for this research, nor was there a task about it.
 Two participants shared that they already receive some kind of email newsletters from the VA.
 > *"I probably would get spammed with a zillion emails or a newsletter" (p3)*.
 >
 > *"I wouldn't come here [to VA.gov] just to look for information on benefits" (p9, who receives emails from the VA "all the time" and visits VA.gov when he wants to check on his benefits, submit a claim, or manage his medical care).*